 The cylinder is steel manufactured DOT 4B or 4BW, tested at a pressure of 35 bars (510 psi).
-The discharge valve and the extinguishing agent are charged at a pressure of 15 bars (220).
+The discharge valve and the extinguishing agent are charged at a pressure of 15.5 bars (225 psi).

 2.4 DETECTION

 The detection network uses a continuous cable that connects special devices for detection in the WCK system with the use of "S" hooks links.